 University of Denver where she also worked in Career Services as well as the Counseling Center.
 She has a

 passion for photography, the ocean, cold weather, and anything French.
-She loves spending time with her family,
+She loves spending time with friends and family.

 particular) or the roaring twenties.